Insurance Coverage for COVID-19 Testing

 Call your medical provider or a medical clinic that is testing for COVID-19.
 Let them know you have COVID-19-like symptoms and ask to be tested for COVID-19.
 Your medical provider may want to see you in person, make sure to wear a mask to your appointment.
 Be sure to access medical care if you begin to feel worse or if it is an emergency.

 Get tested.
 People with mild symptoms of COVID-19 should be tested to see if they have the virus, you can go through your medical provider or contact one of the health centers that is testing for COVID-19.
-Access the Oregon Health Authority COVID-19 Testing in Oregon website to find a testing center near you or call 211 Information.
-Using the COVID-19 Testing in Oregon website will be the best way to access current information on testing locations in Jackson County.
+Access the Oregon Health Authority COVID-19 Testing in Oregon website to find a testing center near you, call 211 Information.

 Cover your coughs and sneezes.
 Cover your mouth and nose with a tissue when you cough or sneeze.
 Throw the tissue away and wash your hands immediately.
 If you do not have tissues, cough or sneeze into your elbow, not your hands.